10 Reasons Why Scroll Saw Blades Break

 7. Dirty or Defective Blade Holder Clamps

 The blade holder clamp could become loose.
 This will cause the blade to slip, releasing the tension and causing the blade to break.
-It could be dirty from sawdust or residual oil left on the blade from the manufacturer and need to be cleaned.
+It could be dirty from sawdust or residual oil left on the blade from the manufacturer and needs to be cleaned.
 You may also need to replace the blade holder screws or even the entire blade holder clamp.

 On my Craftsman saw, I had to file down the end of the set screw for the blade holder because it started to develop a groove at the point where it held the blade.
 This groove caused it to have less contact with the blade; resulting in it slipping out of the blade holder.